 If the university pays expenses via BACS with a significant delay, inform representatives in advance.
 Late payment may be a significant barrier to involvement for people on low incomes.
 It may sometimes be appropriate to pay expenses in petty cash (for example, when payment of late expenses would cause people to be out of pocket).
 Whichever method you use, make sure the individual receiving the payment signs for any expenses/payments received.
 Create/adapt a receipt form (two copies) for this purpose, this should state the date, name of meeting/task, and give space for you both to sign.
 Give one copy of this to the service user representative, and keep the other copy for your own project records.

 Finally, payments may affect individuals’ benefits claims, so speak to the individual if they have any concerns about this.
 Bear in mind that benefits is a complex and ever-changing issue.
-If you are affiliated with KCL or the NIHR Maudsley BRC/U and need any advice, contact us (details below).
+If you are affiliated with King's College London or the NIHR Maudsley BRC and need any advice, contact us (details below).

 Find appropriate ways to acknowledge the contributions of service user representatives, in discussion with them.
 This could include thanking them in meetings and elsewhere, subject to the need for confidentiality (see 'Confidentiality' below).